Sedona, Arizona: Arts and culture

-A specialized New Age tourist industry operates in Sedona, where José Arguelles organized the "Harmonic Convergence" in 1987.
+A New Age tourist industry operates in Sedona, where José Arguelles organized the "Harmonic Convergence" in 1987.
 Some New Age proponents purport that "spiritual vortices" are concentrated in the Sedona area at Bell Rock, Airport Mesa, Cathedral Rock, and Boynton Canyon.
+The Sedona Wetlands Preserve is a popular area for birding.

 Government

 Politically, Uptown Sedona, the Gallery District and the Chapel area (all in Coconino County) and West Sedona (in Yavapai County) form the City of Sedona.
 Founded in 1902, it was incorporated as a city in 1988.
 The unincorporated Village of Oak Creek, 7 mi to the south and well outside the Sedona city limits, is a significant part of the Sedona community.

 In 2013, Sedona became one of the Arizona municipalities to approve of civil unions for same-sex partners.

 Education

-Sedona is served by the Sedona-Oak Creek Unified School District.

-West Sedona School, serving grades K–6, is located at 570 Posse Ground Road.
+Sedona is in the Sedona-Oak Creek Unified School District.
+West Sedona School (Sedona-Oak Creek USD), serving grades K–6, is located at 570 Posse Ground Road.
+Sedona Red Rock High School (SRRHS), built in 1994, is located on the western edge of town in West Sedona.
+The school's mascot is the Scorpion.
+The high school's new campus, a series of single-story buildings, is located opposite the Sedona campus of Yavapai College.
+As of 2016, Sedona Red Rock High School holds grades 7–8 in the Junior High portion of campus.

+Prior to the establishment of Sedona-Oak Creek USD, Flagstaff Unified School District included Sedona and operated the Sedona School.
+In the pre-1991 period some Sedona-area students attended Cottonwood-Oak Creek Elementary School District and Mingus Union High School District.
+The Sedona school district opened in 1991, taking territory and assets from Flagstaff USD.
+At the time, Sedona students continued to attend Flagstaff for high school.

 Red Rock Early Learning Center is a year-round Preschool program designed for children aged 3–5 years old.
 Their normal school year runs from August to May each year, with a summer session offered during June and July.
 It is licensed by the ADHS, and located in West Sedona Elementary School building 300.

 Verde Valley School, a boarding International Baccalaureate high school with many international students, is located between the Village of Oak Creek and Red Rock Crossing.
 It hosts numerous 'traditions' and performances open to the community.
 Their mascot is the coyote.
 Total attendance measures about 120 students per year, grades 9–12.
 Oscar-winning composer James Horner studied there (Titanic, Braveheart, Avatar, Legends of The Fall).

-Sedona Red Rock High School (SRRHS), built in 1994, is located on the western edge of town in West Sedona.
-The school's mascot is the Scorpion.
-The high school's new campus, a series of single-story buildings, is located opposite the Sedona campus of Yavapai College.
-As of 2016, Sedona Red Rock High School holds grades 7–8 in the Junior High portion of campus.

 Sedona Charter School (SCS) is located behind the Sedona Public Library, serving as a Montessori-based school for grades K–8.

 Yavapai College's Sedona Center for Arts & Technology includes the Sedona Film School, which offers certificates in independent filmmaking, the Business Partnership Program, the Osher Lifelong Learning Institute, and the University of Arizona Mini Med School.